cp3402-students/cp3402-2022-1-site-team05/development.md

 #### Making changes to content pages
 1. Changes to be made to [staging server](http://54.206.45.130/wp-admin/about.php)
-2. Document changes **TODO: Add link to document**
+2. Add changes to
-3. Test and verify Documented changes **TODO: Add link to document**
+3. Test and verify Documented changes on the trello board
-4. When all documented changes are verified trigger a automated clone to production server **TODO: Add link to document**
+4. When all documented changes are verified trigger a clone to production server.

 #### Documenting changes **TODO: make change control process**
 1. Describe change made